yikaus/vultrcli/README.rst

 all functions are in single py file , you can also directly copy the code and run it .

+** Take snapshot and create server by custom iso or snapshot yet to implement.

 .. contents::

 Changes